pivotal/docs-tap/crossplane/how-to-guides/troubleshooting.hbs.md

 **Explanation:**

-This issue occurs due to the way Crossplane manages the lifecycles of various TLS certificates, in particular the root CA certificate found in the `crossplane-root-ca` Secret in the `crossplane-system` namespace.
-This cert is used to sign all other certificates used by Crossplane.
-It gets deleted when Crossplane is uninstalled, however other certificates that have been signed by this root CA do not get deleted.
-Once Crossplane is reinstalled again, a new root CA certificate is generated meaning that the certificates stored in the `Secrets` that were not deleted are now no longer valid.
+This issue occurs due to the way Crossplane manages the life cycles of TLS certificates, in particular the root CA certificate in the `crossplane-root-ca` secret in the `crossplane-system` namespace.
+This certificate signs all other certificates used by Crossplane.

+When you uninstall Crossplane, the root CA certificate is deleted but the certificates that it signed are not deleted.
+After Crossplane is reinstalled, a new root CA certificate is generated.
+As a result, the certificates stored in secrets that were not deleted are no longer valid.

-This behaviour is described in [Function: certificate signed by unknown authority "Crossplane" #5456](https://github.com/crossplane/crossplane/issues/5456) in GitHub.
+This behavior is described in [Function: certificate signed by unknown authority "Crossplane" #5456](https://github.com/crossplane/crossplane/issues/5456) in GitHub.

 **Solution:**

-As a workaround, you can simply delete all Secrets in the `crossplane-system` namespace whenever uninstalling the Crossplane Package.
-They will all then be generated anew when reinstalling the Package.
+As a workaround, delete all secrets in the `crossplane-system` namespace when you uninstall the Crossplane package.
+The certificates are then regenerated when reinstalling the package.
-A fix for this issue is due to be released in TAP 1.8.2.
+A fix for this issue is planned for a future Tanzu Application Platform release.